Quansight/Quansight-website/apps/labs/posts/numpy-thread-safe-test-suite.md

 ## Part Six: Conclusion

 And that was my journey throughout this internship!
 It was a very rewarding experience, being able to work with such a large and historic codebase and learn how to contribute to it.
 I learned so much about the ins-and-outs of pytest, how Python works with multithreading, and all sorts of intricacies with git and open-source development.
 But perhaps the most noteworthy thing this internship gave me was the confidence to contribute to and interact with open-source communities.
-I definitely want to keep going after this and continue to contribute to open-source projects!
+Going forward, I hope to continue contributing to open-source projects!

 I want to thank my mentors and the folks who helped me out throughout the project and took the time to look at my PRs.
 I also want to thank Melissa for coordinating the internship and making sure we all knew what we were doing, and the other interns for being a wonderful bunch of folks to talk to!
 And finally, many thanks to Quansight for giving me the opportunity to learn and grow as an open-source developer.